 - Come back and try to rewrite all the articles from memory.

-It sounds like a real grind.
-But by applying yourself and really forcing yourself to make these things automatic in your speech and writing, you’ll prevent bad habits and save lots of time in the long run.
+It might sound like a real grind.
+But by applying yourself and really forcing yourself to make these things automatic in your speech and writing, you’ll save lots of time in the long run.

 Once you can reliably produce the article for any given noun you know (putting you, to be honest, well above most German learners), you have to turn that into real language use.

 Simply look at a bit of running text like a short article or a subtitled video.
 Then write down or otherwise point out to yourself the noun phrases.
 For example, take this line:

 In einem deutschen Gasthaus würde man niemals einen Fernseher mit Basketball im Hintergrund sehen.
 (In a German restaurant one would never see a TV with basketball in the background.)